iommirocks/iommi/README.rst

 tri.form
 ==========

-tri.form is alternative forms library for Django.
+tri.form is alternative forms library for Django and Flask.
 It is inspired by, and comes from a frustration with, the standard Django forms.

 Major features compared to Django forms:

-- Supports :code:`__` syntax for going across table boundaries, similar to how Django does with QuerySets.
+- Supports :code:`__` syntax for going across table/object boundaries, similar to how Django does with QuerySets.
 - Send in a callable that is late evaluated to determine if a field should be displayed (:code:`show`).
 This is very handy for showing a slightly different form to administrators for example.
 - Easy configuration without writing entire classes that are only used in one place anyway.